sindresorhus/gulp-rev/readme.md

 }
 ```

 By default, `rev-manifest.json` will be replaced as a whole.
-For modifications, use optional options to rev.manifest():
+For modifications, use pass options to `rev.manifest()`:

 ```js
 var gulp = require('gulp');